Ed-Whyatt/abundant-books-ms-4/README.md

 ### Acknowledgments

-   -	My mentor for continuous helpful feedback.
+   -	My mentor Tim Nelson for continuous helpful feedback.
    -	Tutor support at Code Institute.
    -	Support from staff at The City of Bristol collage.
    -	Members on Code Institutes Slack.